Need more prompt fake running glidein detection

 - How often do we want to poll, and how many missed polls are needed to declare a glidein fake.

-#3 Updated by Parag Mhashilkar almost 6 years ago
+#3 Updated by Parag Mhashilkar about 6 years ago

 - Target version set to v3_2_x